stucco/dev-setup/README.md

       - ui

 The Github code is started by default, using [supervisord](http://supervisord.org/).
 In order to use the repos from your host OS, you will need to change the paths for each of the stucco files in `/etc/supervisor/conf.d` to `/stucco-shared`, and reload the configurations (`supervisorctl reload`), then restart the processes (`supervisorctl start all`).

+P.S.: Commands to run to complete installation (installation script is not running properly with new node v6, have to fix it):

+  $ vagrant ssh
+  $ cd ../../stucco/ui
+  $ sudo npm install
+  $ sudo node run build
+  $ sudo supervisorctl reload